What are globulins?

 A globulin blood test is rarely requested in isolation.
 Instead, it usually forms part of a liver function test, along with other markers like ALT, ALP, GGT, and bilirubin.

-A normal globulin level is approximately 19 – 35 g/l.
+A normal globulin level is approximately 19–35 g/L for both men and women.
 Some laboratories may quote different figures due to differences in equipment, techniques, and chemicals.

 As globulins are involved in many different processes and systems in the body, an abnormal result is often non-specific.
 Therefore, your healthcare provider will interpret your result in context of other test results and any symptoms you may have.